slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Every time I read a great book I felt I was reading a kind of map, a treasure map, and the treasure I was being directed to was in actual fact myself.'*

 > *'I cannot remember the books I have read any more than the meals I have eaten; even so, they have made me.' -- Ralph Waldo Emerson*

+> *'A library is infinity under a roof.' -- Gail Carson Levine*

 <!--
 active readers read, the better they get.
 They develop a latticework of mental models to hang ideas on, further increasing retention.
 They learn to differentiate good arguments and structures from bad ones.